caro28/matrixpy/README.md

 3. Click on "Submit new issue" and we will get back to you as soon as we can.

 ## Roadmap
-If you have ideas for releases in the future, it is a good idea to list them in the README.
 Possible improvements include adding more operations (e.g. calculate a matrix’s inverse and perform SVD) and by adding a broadcasting functionality.

 ## Contributing